yext/search-ui-react/docs/answers-react-components.searchbarprops.onsearch.md

 ## SearchBarProps.onSearch property

-A callback which is called whena search is ran.
+A callback which is called when a search is ran.

 <b>Signature:</b>